} Interactive Teaching Archives - 東京大学ファカルティ・ディベロップメント | 東大FD | TODAI FD.COM | 東京大学

 • Format: Face-to-face

-• Instructors: Kayoko Kurita, Wonhwa Park, Airi Kawakami, Osami Nabeta (The University of Tokyo)
+• Instructors: Kayoko Kurita and Wonhwa Park, Airi Kawakami, Osami Nabeta (The University of Tokyo)

 • Intended for: Those who completed “Interactive Teaching” and are able to work on pre-assignments